dataGrid

 </dataGrid>

-In the view controller, use the ContainerDataGridItems class to bind the data grid to a data container:
+After that, in the view controller, use the ContainerDataGridItems class to bind the data grid to a data container:

 @ViewComponent